 The silence in the shallow valley but for the breath of wind through pines was total.
 Weary and weighted by age, Vera did nothing to disturb that quiet, even as coughs clawed to escape her withered lungs.
 She hid in a tangle of scrub just beyond a little shack.
-Micah squatted beside her; he had chosen their cover.
-View of the dwelling uninterrupted, Micah’s black eyes were fixed on its crude door.
+Micah squatted beside her.
+Their view of the dwelling uninterrupted, Micah’s black eyes were fixed on its crude door.

 The shack stood—slumped, rather—at the base of a little valley.
 There was a glade there dotted with flowers; the patches of heather and clover brought to mind a classic cottage garden, though otherwise the clearing appeared natural.
 There was evidence that trees had been felled for fuel: a cluster of wood and a small axe rested by the shack wall.
 Vera was pleased to note, however, that those trees chopped down had been replaced.
 Most were still saplings, but several fine young firs stretched their branches into the air alongside their senior perennials.

-There was little evidence of the outside world here, only a lead pipe stuffed through the thatched roof to funnel out smoke.
-The shack’s walls were stone at the base, the remainder interwoven twigs and branches given strength by clay, fair insulation against the wind.
-There was only window.
+There was little sign of the outside world here, only a lead pipe stuffed through the thatched roof to funnel out smoke.
+The shack’s walls were stone at their base, the remainder of interwoven twigs and branches given strength by clay, fair insulation against the wind.
+There was only one window.
 It was shuttered; they couldn’t see inside.

 But there was no one inside.
 Not yet.

-The shack may have been primitive, probably constructed by its inhabitant—apparently they were a determined individual, though lacked any notable building skill.
+The shack was primitive, probably constructed by its inhabitant—apparently they were determined, though lacked any notable building skill.
 But Vera gave admiration where it was due: the dwelling blended so well with the undergrowth it was invisible from all but a few perfect angles.
 Vera and Micah had traipsed the taiga for weeks before they happened upon it, about to sit down for lunch.
 Vera’s grasp of the forest’s spoils and the rabbits and scrub fowls Micah shot kept them well fed through their search.

 From a glider pilot’s skybound eye, the taiga was a stretch of velvet, embroidered in green, grey, black and glimmering night blue.
 Such fabric spun the gowns of countesses of old, donned to welcome the most esteemed of guests and dazzle at the most important parties.
 Streams and rivers twined flashing silver chains, and sparkles of white—evening frost on twigs and stone—were tiny precious gems.
 The great lake was the crowning piece: a glistening sapphire so large it would topple any silly old countess who pinned it to her breast.

 Vera was a countess of the new age.
-She wore no such finery, not now.
+She wore no such finery.
 No circlets, not one jeweled ring.
 In fact, the only jewellery she wore at all was a small pendant on a fine chain.
 This was as precious to Vera as life.
 She never took it off; the pendant forever nestled against her bony chest.